ZhenyingZhu/StudyNotes/Django.md

 - kwargs: can be passed in a dictionary to the target view.
 - name: Name of the URL.

+Setting database
+- `mysite/settings.py`
+- To use other database: https://docs.djangoproject.com/en/2.0/topics/install/#database-installation
+- ENGINE is the db.
+NAME is tha path.

+INSTALLED_APPS contains apps which come with Django:
+- django.contrib.admin – The admin site.
+- django.contrib.auth – An authentication system.
+- django.contrib.contenttypes – A framework for content types.
+- django.contrib.sessions – A session framework.
+- django.contrib.messages – A messaging framework.
+- django.contrib.staticfiles – A framework for managing static files.

+Run `python manage.py migrate` to create databases based on the apps.

 HERE: https://docs.djangoproject.com/en/2.0/intro/tutorial02/